0x4c4e5344/sshtail/README.md

 go get github.com/drognisep/sshtail
 ```

-You can also download one of the releases directly and put in in a location on your path.
+You can also download one of the releases directly.

 ## Examples
 An example file can be output to "test.yml" by running